bsb7/nodejs_proj/README.txt

-- adding comments through a seeds file
+- add nested route to create comments
-- do the removing and adding of post in the seed file
+- add comment form
-- display mockup comment data
+- use database to add comments

 PACKAGES